ringvold/get5_api/README.md

 4. [ ] ???
 5. [ ] World domination

+### More detailed plan

+Things to be done in no perticular order:
+- [ ] Better match page design/layout (got someone on that 🙌)
+- [ ] Add more stats to match page
+- [ ] Broadcast on all (relevant) Get5 events
+- [ ] Better design for team page
+- [ ] Add possibility for private servers, teams and matches.
+Enforce access control.
+- [ ] Add more admin actions for match (cancel, forfeigt, add player, pause, resume)
+- [ ] Add posibility to set captain for team and add a coach
+- [ ] Make possible to translate all the things
+- [ ] Handle demo uploads

 ## Why

 [Splewis/get5-web] was a proof-of-concept web panel for get5 and was a